JB395/Pool-Payout-Manager/README.md

 Make a backup of the wallet (save the wallet.dat file) after changes in the offline staking configuration such as adding a Super Staker or adding a delegation, because the offline staking configuration is saved in the wallet.dat file.
 If the backup wallet.dat file is lost the configuration may also be restored with Recovery as shown below.

-Delegations to a Super Staker may be checked using the “Delegations…” button on the Super Staker page or with the `getdelegationsforstaker` command.
+Delegations to a Super Staker may be checked using the "Delegations…" button on the Super Staker page or with the `getdelegationsforstaker` command.

 # Restore

 Normally delegation and Super Staker configuration are stored in the wallet.dat file.
 If there are problems with the wallet.dat file the delegation information and super staker information may be recovered using the Restore button on the delegation and Super Staker pages.
-In this case, the wallet will rescan the “state” contract memory for offline staking transactions for the appropriate addresses.
+In this case, the wallet will rescan the "state" contract memory for offline staking transactions for the appropriate addresses.

 ![11  Restore super stakers](https://user-images.githubusercontent.com/29760787/85325996-822a6080-b49a-11ea-8c4b-3930f9c5e234.jpg)